Designating the Law Library To Borrow Books From Bobst Library On Your Behalf

 - You will not have to register again, and your Additional Borrower Authorization Form will be good for one year.

 - Bobst books may be returned directly to Bobst Library, or to the Law Library's ILL desk, in person or by interoffice mail, whichever is convenient.

 - Please note that the Law Library is unable to process renewals of your Bobst books.
-Renewal requests may be made by telephone or electronically from the Bobst web cite; click these links for more information.
+Renewal requests may be made in person at Bobst's circulation desk (1st floor) or online through Bobst's website.

 Faculty members are solely responsible for the payment of any overdue fines or other charges assessed by Bobst Library.
 If you have overdue fines, Bobst will block your account so that books may not be checked out or renewed.